Uami-11/Thumble/README.md

 Was rushed at the end, will expand a bit more

 RUN THE THUMBLE.EXE FILE TO PLAY!
-ENJOY
+ENJOY or compile it like this using GCC: gcc main.c functions.c utils.c -o Thumble

 Took a lot of inspiration from Franken so go play that as well: https://splendidland.itch.io/franken